 Expenses of the Company

 Dolla Dollar Amount

 Expense (1)

-Base management fee (2) \$ 0.29 1.5 %
+Base management fee (2) \$ 0.28 1.5 %

 Incentive fee (3) 0.0 %

-Interest expense (4) 0.49 2.5 %
+Interest expense (4) 0.95 5.0 %

-Other investment related expenses (5) 0.24 1.2 %
+Other investment related expenses (5) 0.30 1.6 %

-Other operating expenses (6) 0.30 1.5 %
+Other operating expenses (6) 0.27 1.4 %

-12-Month Break-Even \$ 1.32 6.8 %
+12-Month Break-Even \$ 1.80 9.5 %

-- (1) The dollar amounts in the above break-even analysis are representative of actual expenses incurred by the Company, with the exception of incentive fees, based upon average common shares and convertible securities outstanding for the year ended December 31, 2016 and assumes comparable expenses for the year ending December 31, 2017.
+- (1) The dollar amounts in the above break-even analysis are representative of actual expenses incurred by the Company, with the exception of incentive fees, based upon average common shares and convertible securities outstanding for the year ended December 31, 2017 and assumes comparable expenses for the year ending December 31, 2018.
 The Company earns interest on cash held in interest bearing overnight accounts, money market funds, and on margin deposits held with dealers as collateral.
-The Company currently expects that such interest income on cash deposits would have a de minimis impact on the break-even analysis provided above. - (2) The Company pays its Manager a base management fee quarterly in arrears in an amount equal to 1.50% per annum of equity as of the end of each fiscal quarter before deductions for base management fees and incentive fees payable with respect to such fiscal quarter. - 3) In addition to the base management fee, the Company's Manager is also entitled to a quarterly incentive fee that is only payable if the Company generates income in excess of a prescribed rate of return.
-See pages 81 and 82 for a description of the calculation of the incentive fee. - (4) The Company pays interest on funds borrowed under reverse repurchase agreements, or "reverse repos," securitized debt, coupon interest on securities sold short, and interest on counterparties' cash collateral held by the Company.
+The Company currently expects that such interest income on cash deposits would have a de minimis impact on the break-even analysis provided above. - (2) The Company pays its Manager a base management fee quarterly in arrears in an amount equal to 1.50% per annum of equity as of the end of each fiscal quarter before deductions for base management fees and incentive fees payable with respect to such fiscal quarter. - (3) In addition to the base management fee, the Company's Manager is also entitled to a quarterly incentive fee that is only payable if the Company generates income in excess of a prescribed rate of return.
+See pages 79 and 80 for a description of the calculation of the incentive fee. - (4) The Company pays interest on funds borrowed under reverse repurchase agreements, or "reverse repos," other secured borrowings, other secured borrowings, at fair value, its senior unsecured notes (each, as described in the Notes to the Company's consolidated financial statements incorporated by reference herein), coupon interest on securities sold short, and interest on counterparties' cash collateral held by the Company.
 These amounts may vary depending upon the cost and amount of reverse repurchase agreements outstanding. - (5) Other investment related expenses consist of expenses directly related to specific financial instruments.
-Such expenses generally include dividend expense on common stock sold short, mostly through the use of total return swaps, servicing fees on our mortgage and consumer loans, corporate and escrow advances on loans within our loan portfolios, and various other expenses and fees related directly to the Company's financial instruments. - (6) The Company incurs other operating expenses, including, but not limited to, all brokerage fees and commissions, including interest income paid to futures commission merchants, clearance fees and fees paid to national futures exchanges and self-regulatory organizations, compensation expense for dedicated and partially dedicated employees of our Manager, administrative fees and professional fees to its independent accountants and external legal counsel.
+Such expenses generally include dividend expense on common stock sold short, servicing fees and corporate and escrow advances on mortgage and consumer loans, and various other expenses and fees related directly to the Company's financial instruments. - (6) The Company incurs other operating expenses, including, but not limited to, all brokerage fees and commissions, including interest income paid to futures commission merchants, clearance fees and fees paid to national futures exchanges and self-regulatory organizations, compensation expense for dedicated and partially dedicated employees of our Manager, administrative fees and professional fees to its independent accountants and external legal counsel.